Portable air conditioners for camping: what actually cools a tent

 An honest limit: we will not print a runtime number ("X hours on a DELTA 3") that we can't verify against the manufacturer's own tested figure — real runtime depends on the temperature, the target setting and the battery's age, and a made-up hour count is exactly the kind of claim this site exists to avoid.
 What we can tell you is the station's capacity and output; match those against the AC's rated draw on its spec sheet, and treat any single "hours" figure you see online as optimistic.

-EcoFlow portable power stations for off-grid cooling
+Portable power stations for off-grid cooling — EcoFlow, BLUETTI and ALLPOWERS

 The units, honestly reviewed